OpenVPN/openvpn/doc/man-sections/unsupported-options.rst

 --opt-verify
   Removed in OpenVPN 2.7.
 This option does not make sense anymore as option strings may not match due to the introduction of parameters negotiation.

+--socks-proxy-retry
+  Removed in OpenVPN 2.4.
+All retries are controlled by ``--max-connect-retry``.

 --windows-driver
   Removed in OpenVPN 2.7.
 OpenVPN will always use ovpn-dco as the default